Reaching Out To Serve the Community

 Orphan Grain Train

 Norfolk is very lucky to have a local organization with international connections that help the poor of the world and is ready to help in time of disasters.
 The organization, called Orphan Grain Train, was begun by a local businessman and a Lutheran Pastor in Norfolk several years ago.
 They ship medical supplies, clothing, hygienic products and many other items on a daily basis and rely on a large network of volunteers to pack the materials.
 Our Sisters have been volunteering at Orphan Grain Train for several years.
-Currently the Sisters are helping prepare hygiene packs for the Philippines in light of the recent destruction by the typhoon.

 Several years ago a dietician who wanted to help feed poor children in the developing world formulated a recipe for a complete meal that could be put into a bag, shipped, and then cooked with water and provide all of the nutrients necessary for one day.
 The bag consists of rice, various other grains and a soup base for flavor.
 Several volunteer groups go weekly to the “MERCY MEALS” building near Orphan Grain Train to fill the bags, seal them, and pack into boxes for shipment overseas by Orphan Grain Train.
 Our Sisters have been regular monthly volunteers for this project.